 1. In Tableau Server we talk about distributing expensive processes across a cluster and in this context separation of Tableau Server from the OS drive is the same principle.
 A reinstall of Tableau Server onto a second G:\ drive was performed to remove the single OS hosted drive disk queue contention.

 2. Change the drive type to an SSD class drive for better performance to keep up with disk queue.

 This view shows some initial set up spikes on C:\ however it then stabilizes on the OS partition C:\ with the load going to G:\ the Tableau Server drive.

-Here the performance change is visible on Nov 20 (red arrow) where we adjusted our server drive type to premium SSD and OS/Tableau drive configuration.
-A second improvement (orange arrow) was also visible when the original 16 core configuration was restored with the addition of 8 additional cores to the base 8 core configuration.
+The performance change is visible on Nov 20 (red arrow), where we adjusted our server drive type to premium SSD and OS/Tableau drive configuration.
+A second improvement (orange arrow) was also visible when the original 16 core configuration was restored with eight additional cores to the base eight-core configuration.

-The conclusion here is simple enough to both see an understand in the data, however the journey to arrive at clear endpoints like this that improve performance requires the coordinated effort of multiple disciplines, applied knowledge, and experience.
-At Zuar our consultants regularly assist customers with Tableau installation, Windows and Linux upgrades, admin best practice training, and server performance optimization exercises.
-Contact Us if you would like assistance optimizing the value of your Tableau investment working with a Tableau, AWS, or Snowflake certified consultant.
+The journey to arrive at clear strategies like this that improve Tableau performance requires the coordinated effort of multiple disciplines, applied knowledge, and experience.
+At Zuar, our tableau-certified consultants regularly assist customers with Tableau installation, Windows and Linux upgrades, admin best practice training, and server performance optimization exercises.
+Learn how Zuar's services optimize the value of your Tableau investment.

 Take advantage of everything Zuar offers to companies using Tableau!